DaveBackus/Data_Bootcamp_Book/intro.md

 > People love it and want it to work everywhere and do everything.
 They’ve spent tens of thousands of hours making that possible and then given the fruit of their labor away.
 That’s a powerful indicator.
 A huge amount of effort has gone into making Python practical as well as pleasurable to use.

 He adds:  "Python people are pretty cool," so there's that, too.
 (Ford's article, "What is Code," takes up a whole issue of Bloomberg BusinessWeek.
 It's a classic, well worth the time.)

+## Wordplay

+Python is named for Monty Python, a group of comedians whose humor appeals to the tech crowd.
+Idle, a well-know Python editor, is a reference to Python-member Eric Idle.
+The [Python Package Index](https://pypi.python.org/pypi), a repository of Python packages, is commonly known as the [Cheese Shop](http://youtu.be/PPN3KTtrnZM), a reference to a famous Monty Python skit.
+The Anaconda distribution (next chapter) is, of course, a play on the snake theme.